 When developing text-based narratives, I introduce movement, visual media, sound and sacralized ritualistic objects.
 My work deals with cultural identity, gender inequality and sexual violence, colonialism and economic injustice, globalization, and the rights of indigenous peoples – all themes directly related to promoting diversity and social justice.
 With the intersection of these elements, it is the intention to create a spiritual, political and communal practice, for individual and collective exchange.

-These themes live in the LATIN IS AMERICA play cycle and lecture performance, where I have written several plays within my life-long commitment to a bi-lingual cycle of plays; that will ultimately comprise of 33 works, one for each of the countries and dependencies in Latin America, including the Caribbean – Diaspora.
-In these plays, I connect ancient ritual from cultures that have been stifled by imperialism and link them to modern-day cultural rituals through field work, scholarly research and festivals.
+These themes live in the LATIN IS AMERICA a bi-lingual play cycle and lecture performance, where I have written several plays in dedication to countries and dependencies in Latin America.
+In these plays, I connect ancient rituals that have been stifled by imperialism and link them to modern-day cultural rituals- practice through field work, scholarly research and festivals.
 My objective is to create models and dialogues that decolonize events, language and histories in the United States and Latin America by examining the continuing impact of colonialism on individuals across the continent.